HL7/davinci-crd/input/pagecontent/index.md

 CRD servers (or servers) are systems that act on behalf of payer organizations to share information with healthcare providers about rules and requirements related to healthcare products and services covered by a patient's health plan.
 A CRD server will provide coverage information related to one or more insurance plans.
 CRD servers are a type of CDS service as defined in the CDS Hooks Specification.
 <div class="new-content" markdown="1">

-There are als two distinct sets of capabilities for CRD servers, one for [USCDI v1 (US-Core 3.1.1)](CapabilityStatement-crd-server3.1.html) and one for [USCDI v3 (US-Core 6.1.0)](CapabilityStatement-crd-server6.1.html).
-Ideally payers will be able to handle both, but they are not presently required to.
+There are is a single [set of capabilities for CRD servers](CapabilityStatement-crd-server.html) that spans USCDI v1 (US-Core 3.1.1) USCDI v3 (US-Core 6.1.0), and USCDI v4 (US-Core 7.0.0) expectations.
+Payers will need to be handle content from any of the releases, as CRD clients will be transitioning support for the versions at different times - and in some cases may provide content that spans a mixture of versions.
 </div>

 ### Content and Organization